JANET SCHAEFFLER, OP

 The question is often asked today, “Are we teaching our children, our young people, and our adults how to pray?”
 Of course, different answers probably will come, depending on one’s experiences of learning to pray; view of prayer; and convictions about the roles of parents, the parish, the liturgical community, the catechetical community.

-As we explore the gift of prayer during this season of Lent—in our own lives and in the lives of those with/to whom we minister—I offer a couple of reflections/background principles.
+As we explore the gift of prayer—in our own lives and in the lives of those with/to whom we minister—I offer a couple of reflections/background principles.

 * Prayer is a gift from God and it springs from the innermost part of ourselves where we are who we are.
 We know how to pray more than we know.
 Our role as catechists is to help people discover what they already know.